-\textit{(3) Superradiance is only possible if the condition $N (\lambda/d)^2 >1$ is fulfilled.
-Otherwise, the number of modes exceeds the number of atoms.}\\ The multi-mode geometry sets a stringent requirement for the number of atoms.
-The sample will spontaneously decay in a time $1/\Gamma$.
-During this time, one or more photons must be emitted into the mode with the highest gain: $N (\lambda/d)^2\Gamma \times 1/\Gamma> 1$ or $N (\lambda/d)^2 = n \lambda^2 l >1$ where $n=N/(d^2 l)$ is the atomic density.
-Therefore, $\Gamma$ is a lower bound for the loss term $L$.
 Since $\approx \lambda^2$ is the unitarity limited cross section for absorption or stimulated emission (neglecting a small numerical factor), $n \lambda^2 l$ is often called the optical density (OD).
-For a typical BEC with 3 $\mu$m diameter and a wavelength of 1 pm, $\mathrm{OD}>1$ requires $N> 10^{13}$, or the emitter will be depleted before the second photon is emitted into any relevant mode.
+For a typical BEC with 3 $\mu$m diameter and a wavelength of 1 pm, $\mathrm{OD}>1$ requires $N> 10^{13}$, or the emitter will be depleted before a second photon is emitted into any relevant mode.
 We emphasize that the criterion $\mathrm{OD}>1$ was derived from the gain competition of multiple modes and applies also to situations where the cross section is smaller than $\lambda^2$ or where the gain mechanism is different (see two-photon annihilation of positronium below).

-\textbf{The origin of the coherence time.} Several proposals assumed that the coherence of the condensate would result in an (almost) infinite coherence time lasting seconds or even longer~\cite{MARMUGI2018,neutrino_laser_jones_formaggio}.
-We discuss now that the coherence time for the proposed system is very short with the transit time of the recoiling atoms through the condensate being an upper limit.
+\textbf{The origin of the coherence time.} Several proposals assumed that the presence of a condensate will provide an (almost) infinite coherence time lasting seconds or even longer~\cite{MARMUGI2018,neutrino_laser_jones_formaggio}.
+In reality the coherence time for the proposed system is very short with the transit time of the recoiling atoms through the condensate being an upper limit.

 In superradiance, the first photon (per mode) is emitted at the normal spontaneous rate.
 But then, as lucidly expressed by Dicke~\cite{Dicke1964} ``The memory of the previously emitted electromagnetic field is burned into the radiating system'' so that ``the probability of radiating a photon in a particular direction is given by the normal incoherent intensity multiplied by the total number of photons previously radiated in that direction plus 1.''
 So what makes superradiance possible is the memory time of the radiating system.
-This leads to the requirement that the system has to emit the second photon, before the memory of the first photon emission is lost.
+This requires the system to emit the second photon before the memory of the first photon emission is lost.
 This memory time is the decay time of the off-diagonal matrix element of the density matrix connecting the initial and final state of emission.